fegyi001/osmgwc/README.md

 In this step you will connect GeoServer to the PostGIS database's "osm" schema with a Store.
 From this store you will add all the layers from the database schema with a default style from one of the styles you just added recently.

+From the admin page, hit "Stores" and then "Add new store".
+Select "PostGIS" and fill the form with the necessary parameters (Data Source Name, dbtype, host, port, database, schema, user, password), then hit save.
+Set the schema to "osm" since this is the schema that was created by the SQL script which stores the data of the categorized geometries.

+If you succeeded (managed to connect to the database) you will see the list of available tables that you can add as layers.
+Select the first one ("amenity") by hitting "Publish".
+You are then navigated to the "Edit layer" page where you have to fill the "Bounding Boxes" part by hitting on "Compute from data" and "Compute from native bounds".
+You will see that the Coordinate Reference System is recognized as EPSG:23700.

+On the second tab ("Publishing") set the default style according to the layer name (in this case: "style_amenity") and at the end of the page hit "Save".
+You just have successfully created a layer which looks like a Google Maps layer!

+You have to add all the other layers as well like this: on the admin page, hit "Layers", then "Add new layer", choose the recently created store, and select the next layer by hitting "Publish".
+From this you can continue just like the previous example.

+At the end you will have 18 new layers, all set with a previously created GeoServer style.

 ...TO BE CONTINUED!